 One might have hoped that the crisis would remain largely contained in the United States.
 As Figures 1-1 and 1-2 both show, this was not the case.
 The U.S. crisis quickly became a world crisis.
 Other countries were affected through two channels.
 The first channel was trade.
 As U.S. consumers and firms cut spending, part of the decrease fell on imports of foreign goods.
 Looking at it from the viewpoint of countries exporting to the United States, their exports went down, and so, in turn, did their output.
 The second channel was financial.
 U.S. banks, badly needing funds in the United States, repatriated funds from other countries, creating problems for banks in those countries as well.
 As those banks got in trouble, lending came to a halt, leading to a decrease in spending and in output.
 Also, in a number of European countries, governments had accumulated high levels of debt and were now running large deficits.
-Investors began to worry about whether debt could be repaid and asked for much higher interest rates.
+Investors began to worry about

+I started my job as chief economist at the International Monetary Fund two weeks before the Lehman bankruptcy.
+I faced a steep learning curve. whether debt could be repaid and asked for much higher interest rates.
 Confronted with those high interest rates, governments drastically reduced their deficits, through a combination of lower spending and higher taxes.
 This led in turn to a further decrease in demand, and in output.
 In Europe, the decline in output was so bad that this particular aspect of the crisis acquired its own name, the Euro Crisis.
 In short, the U.S. recession turned into a world recession.
 By 2009, average growth in advanced economies was -3.4%, by far the lowest annual growth rate since the Great Depression.
 Growth in emerging and developing economies remained positive but was 3.5 percentage points lower than the 2000-2007 average.